-Imagine life in 2169.
-What will we eat?
-What will we drive?
-Submit a 10-minute PowerPoint presentation for any of the following categories related to Purdue University's Ideas Festival (sustainable economy and planet, artificial intelligence, space exploration, and health and longevity).
+The College of Engineering invites you to share your future vision in Engineering 2169 How will we communicate 150 years from today?
+Submit a PowerPoint presentation for the artificial intelligence category related to Purdue University's Ideas Festival.
 Finalists will be selected to present before a live audience.
-One winning team will receive a $1,000 Amazon gift card and one runner-up team will receive a $500 Amazon gift card per category.
+One winning team will receive a $1,000 prize and one runner-up team will receive a $500 prize.

 - Creative and visually appealing.
 No boring presentations!

 - Persuasive.
 Convince us your idea is the way life will actually be in 150 years.
 (No breaking the first law of thermodynamics, for instance.)

 - Educational.
 Even the wildest science fiction usually has an element of actual science to it.
 What makes your idea possible?
 Are there recent discoveries/advancements that are moving us in this direction?